ramoncierco7/hORMdb/README.md

 #### 2. Download the tool from https://github.com/ramoncierco7/hORMdb.

-Remember to decompress all the elements inside the folder.
+Remember to decompress the folder.

-Check that the file called "374_hOR_v21_07022020.zip" is decompress into a file called "374_hOR_v21_07022020.feather"

 #### 3. Install the following R packages using this code at your RStudio console:

 install.packages('shiny')